bifurcationkit/BifurcationKitDocs.jl/docs/src/plotting.md

 - `plotcirclesbif = false` use circles to plot bifurcation points
 - `applytoX = identity` apply transformation `applytoX` to x-axis
 - `applytoY = identity` apply transformation `applytoY` to y-axis
+- `unstable_plot_type = :dots` use `:dots` line for plotting the unstable part of the branch

+for Makie plots:

+- `dash_unstable_style = true` use dashed line for plotting the unstable part of the branch

 If you have several branches `br1, br2`, you can plot them in the same figure by doing